andrevidela/Research-report/Thesis/index.md

 --              │
 --              └ We use n once here
 ```

+The compiler will now check that `n` is used exactly once.

-Additionally, Idris2 feature pattern matching and the rules of linearity also apply to each variable that was bound when matching on it.
+Additionally, Idris2 features pattern matching and the rules of linearity also apply to each variable that was bound when matching on it.
 That is, if the value we are matching is linear then we need to use the pattern variables linearly.

 ```haskell
 sum : (1 n : Nat) -> (1 m : Nat) -> Nat